Breeds

 Black and white guinea pigs are a popular choice for pet owners who appreciate their unique coloration.

-If you’re looking for a furry friend that’s a little bit different, a black and white guinea pig might be the perfect pet for you.
+If you’re looking for a guinea pig that’s a little bit different, a black and white guinea pig might be the perfect pet for you.

 References